-- You may not destroy a player’s property without a valid roleplay reason.
+- You may not destroy someone's property without a valid roleplay reason.

-- You may not grab a player's belongings and hide them or throw them into an area where they can't retrieve it.
+- You may not grab someone's belongings and hide them or throw them into an area where they can't retrieve it.

-- You may not disconnect to avoid a role-play situation, avoid your death timer or jail timer.
-You must contact an ingame staff member and be granted permission if you want to leave during a jail sentence, death timer or active role-play situation.
+- You may not disconnect to avoid a role-play situation.
+You must contact ingame staff and be granted permission in case you want to leave during an active role-play situation.